Kinds-of-Intelligence-CFI/animal-ai/docs/Using-Virtual-Environment.md

 4. Allows for easy sharing of project requirements with collaborators.

 ## Python Version Compatibility
-- This guide is compatible with Python 3.9.9.
+- This guide is compatible with Python version `3.9.9`.
 - Using newer Python versions might lead to compatibility issues with some libraries.

 ## Setting Up Virtual Environments

 ### Common Steps
-1. **Install Python 3.9.12**: Ensure this version is installed on your system.
+1. **Install Python 3.9.9**: Ensure this version is installed on your system.
 If not, download it from [Python's official website](https://www.python.org/downloads/).
 2. **Install Pip**:
    - Download Pip: `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`
    - Install Pip: `python3 get-pip.py`